KhronosGroup/Vulkan-ValidationLayers/docs/syncval_usage.md

 - Queue family ownership transfer not supported
 - Host set event not supported.
 - No dedicated support for sparse resources.
 Need to investigate which kind of support is needed.
+- Host memory accesses are not tracked.
+Corresponding race conditions are not reported.
 - Does not include implementation of multi-view renderpass support.
 - Memory access checks not suppressed for VK_CULL_MODE_FRONT_AND_BACK.
 - Does not include component granularity access tracking, or correctly support swizzling.